 About this cultivar:

 Berberis thunbergii 'Aurea' is a Japanese barberry cultivar that is noted for its bright yellow foliage.
 This is a compact, upright, somewhat slow-growing, multi-stemmed, deciduous shrub.
 Stems have sharp thorns- ouch!.
-Variably sized leaves emerge yellow and generally retain good yellow color throughout the summer.
+Variably sized leaves emerge yellow and generally retain good yellow colour throughout the summer.
 If grown in too much shade, however, leaves will turn yellow-green.
 Tiny, pale yellow flowers appear from late April to early May in short racemes along the stems.
 Flowers are somewhat inconspicuous.
-Glossy, bright red berries form in the fall.
-Autumn color includes orange and red.
+Glossy, bright red berries form in the autumn.
+Autumn colour includes orange and red.
 Our favourite Berberis?

 - Position: Full sun, Partial shade

 - Soil: Almost any soil - grows well in Ballyrobert!

 - Flowers: April, May, - berries in June, July

 - Hardiness: Fully hardy - grows well in Ballyrobert!